 In Centres, signs above ground floor are generally more visible and may adversely affect the visual quality of buildings and the surrounding neighbourhood.
 Above ground floor level, signs can have a wider impact, particularly on surrounding Residential Areas, so their size has been limited.
 At the wider spatial scale signs are a useful element for way-finding in the city.
-However, some signs can detract from the way people understand a building's function or the types of activities associated with a building's use.
+However, some signs can detract from the way people understand a building's function, or the types of activities associated with a building's use or the visual amenity of the road and state highway network.

 This is particularly relevant when assessing third party (billboard) signage.
 Third party signage is often larger and more visually dominant than signage associated with a specific activity.
-Third party signage has therefore been restricted to ensure that it does not detract from the streetscape values and other special characteristics of Centres.
+Third party signage has therefore been restricted to ensure that it does not detract from the streetscape values, traffic safety and other special characteristics of Centres.